-CRD IV came into force in the European Union on 1 January 2014.
-The rules include disclosure requirements known as "Pillar 3" which apply to banks, building societies and investment firms.
+The rules governed by the Capital Requirements Directive 'CRD' include disclosure requirements known as "Pillar 3" which apply to banks, building societies and investment firms.
 These are designed to promote market discipline through the disclosure of key information about risk exposures and risk management processes.
-CRD IV also made changes to rules on corporate governance, including remuneration, and introduced standardised regulatory reporting within the EU.
+CRD also made changes to rules on corporate governance, including remuneration, and introduced standardised regulatory reporting within the EU.
 The framework consists of three "pillars", as summarised below:

-- Pillar 1 Minimum capital requirements: defines the minimum capital requirements that institutions are required to hold for credit, market and operational risks. - Pillar 2 Supervisory review process: includes a requirement for firms to undertake an Internal Capital Adequacy Assessment Process ("ICAAP").
+- Pillar 1 Minimum capital requirements: defines the minimum capital requirements that banks are required to hold for credit, market and operational risks. - Pillar 2 Supervisory review process: includes a requirement for firms to undertake an Internal Capital Adequacy Assessment Process ("ICAAP").
 The ICAAP represents the aggregated view of the risks faced by the Group and is used by the Board and management to understand the levels of capital required to be held over the planning horizon to cover these risks and to withstand a range of adverse stress scenarios.
-The ICAAP is reviewed by the PRA during its Supervisory Review and Evaluation Process and is used to determine the overall capital requirements that apply to the Group and the Bank. - Pillar 3 Market discipline: aims to improve market discipline by requiring institutions to publish information on their principal risks, capital structure and risk management to provide more transparency to market participants.
+The ICAAP is reviewed by the PRA during its Supervisory Review and Evaluation Process and is used to determine the overall capital requirements that apply to the Group and the Bank. - Pillar 3 Market discipline: aims to improve market discipline by requiring banks to publish information on their principal risks, capital structure and risk management to provide more transparency to market participants.